Helping Meet Your Sustainability Goals

 ISCC Plus Certification

-Nexeo Plastics has obtained ISCC PLUS certification across all our European affiliates.
+Nexeo Plastics has obtained ISCC PLUS certification in North America and across all our European affiliates.
 ISCC PLUS is a certification system that promotes ecological and social sustainability, traceability, feedstock identity, and compliance with laws and international treaties.

 The ISCC Association, which currently has over 180 members, promotes the sustainable production of biomass, circular and bio-based materials, and renewables.